RickBarretto/rc-tasks/README.md

 > A tool to fetch missing tasks for any language from Rosetta Code

+---

+This project is currently archived.
+Instead use our official one: [Rosetta.art](https://github.com/drkameleon/rosetta.art) by [@drkameleon](https://github.com/drkameleon)

+---

 [Read Author Notes to more information](#author-notes)

 ## Usage